kyleclo/legacy_kyleclo_github_io/_posts/2016-09-21-forward-backward-algorithm.md

 ---

-These are simple derivations for the famous forward-backward algorithm by [Baum et. al. (1970)](https://projecteuclid.org/euclid.aoms/1177697196) for computing posteriors of hidden states in HMMs.
+First post!
+To test this out: Here are derivations for the forward-backward algorithm by [Baum et. al. (1970)](https://projecteuclid.org/euclid.aoms/1177697196) for computing posteriors of hidden states in HMMs.

 # Hidden Markov model